Cn-Gty/Digital-Image-Signal-Processing/Image Segmentation/Point_Lane_and_Edge_Detection/Edge_Detection/Gradiant_Based/README.md

 $$

 Remember, gradiant method is sensitive to noise, so filtering before edge detection is important.
 (Threshold can be used as a pre-operation.)

+The code is similar to the line detection part, so we don't include program here.